China–Egypt relations: People's Republic of China

 Bilateral relations also worsened after the Arab defeat in the Six-Day War.
 China unsuccessfully urged Nasser not to accept a ceasefire and instead to engage in a people's war.
 Nasser rejected the Chinese advice, stating that the United Arab Republic had lost its army and that continuing to fight would provide Israel with the opportunity to destroy Egypt.
 Nasser wrote to Mao that people's war was not a viable strategy for Egypt because "this is a desert, and we cannot wage a people's war in Sinai for the simple reason that it is unpopulated."

 Relations further worsened in 1968.
 In February, China demanded that Egypt return a defector to China, which Egypt declined to do in the absence of an extradition treaty between the countries.
 In November, Egypt's foreign minister alleged that China's ambassador to Egypt was providing funds and printing facilities for students who were rioting in Alexandria.

 After Nasser's death in October 1970, China sought to improve its relations with Egypt.

 In 1971, Egypt supported China's bid for a permanent seat in the United Nations and it voted in favour to admit Beijing and replace Taipei.

 China and Egypt signed a strategic partnership in 1999.
 The countries signed additional cooperation agreements in 2006.

 In the aftermath of the Yom Kippur War, China provided Egypt with economic aid and food aid (100.000 tons of cereals) and military equipment.
-Egyptian government maintained cordial relations with the China even after Nasser's successor, Anwar Sadat, broke with the USSR in favor of a partnership with the U.S., Hosni Mubarak first visited China in 1976 as vice president, during which he was received by Mao Zedong and provision of spare parts for Egypt's Soviet-supplied Tupolev bombers and MIG fighters.
+Egyptian government maintained cordial relations with China even after Nasser's successor, Anwar Sadat, broke with the USSR in favor of a partnership with the U.S., Hosni Mubarak first visited China in 1976 as vice president, during which he was received by Chairman of the Chinese Communist Party Mao Zedong and provision of spare parts for Egypt's Soviet-supplied Tupolev bombers and MIG fighters.